 - 1. Each child may become aware of his/her own interests, abilities, limitations, and potentialities, and be able, with help, to set reasonable goals for himself/herself. - 2.
 Each child may be part of a plan where his/her mental, emotional, physical and social growth can be developed to the limits of his/her ability. - 3.
 Each child may develop and maintain good health, proper health habits and physical fitness. - 4.
 Each child may be encouraged to make full use of his/her creative abilities. - 5.
 Each child may develop skills and concepts in communication and computation that will be needed by the individual. - 6.
 Each child may develop the positive concept of self and accept that all persons have rights, dignity, and worth. - 7.
-Each child may develop self-discipline and responsibility, proper classroom and school behavior, and provide the effort necessary to develop proficiency in the academic curricula. - 8.
+Each child may develop self-discipline and responsibility, proper classroom, and school behavior, and provide the effort necessary to develop proficiency in the academic curricula. - 8.
 Each child will develop a sense of good citizenship.

-K-5 School Compact Student-Parent-Teacher-SAM-Principal Agreement
+K-5 SCHOOL COMPACT- Student-Parent-Teacher-SAM-Principal Agreement

 We know that learning can take place only when there is a combination of effort, interest, and motivation.
+As we are all committed to \\\\\\''s progress in school, we are going to do our best to promote his/her achievement.
+This agreement is a promise to work together.
+We believe that this agreement can be fulfilled by our team effort.
+Together we can improve teaching and learning for every student.

+As a STUDENT, I will:

+- Attend school regularly and on time.

+- Work to my best ability.

+- Ask my teacher when I need assistance.

+- Learn and live the school wide expectations.

+Student Signature

+As a PARENT, I will:

+- Make every effort to see that my child attends school regularly and on time. - Support the school in its efforts to maintain proper discipline. - Attend Parent/Teacher conferences for my child. - Participate in family interaction activities. - Read and discuss the school handbook with my child.

+Parent Signature

+As a TEACHER, I will:

+- Provide a safe learning environment with motivating and interesting learning experiences in my classroom. - Communicate and cooperate with each parent and student to provide the best education possible. - Keep parents and students informed of the student's progress. - Welcome parent participation in the educational process. - Follow the student handbook and board policies.

+Teacher Signature

-As we are all committed to As a STUDENT, I will: • Attend school regularly and on time. • Work to my best ability. • Ask my teacher when I need assistance. • Learn and live the school wide expectations Student Signature As a PARENT, I will: Make every effort to see that my child attends school regularly and on time.
-Support the school in its efforts to maintain proper discipline.
-Attend Parent/Teacher conferences for my child.
-Participate in family interaction activities.
-Read and discuss the school handbook with my child.
-Parent Signature As a TEACHER, I will: • Provide a safe learning environment with motivating and interesting learning experiences in my classroom.
-Communicate and cooperate with each parent and student to provide the best education possible.
-Keep parents and students informed of the student's progress.
-Welcome parent participation in the educational process.
-Follow the student handbook and board policies.
-Teacher Signature As a SAM/PRINCIPAL, we will: • Facilitate an environment that allows for positive communication between teacher, parent, and student.
-Communicate to students and parents the school's mission and goals.
-Ensure a safe and orderly environment.
-Act as instructional and social emotional leaders by supporting teachers in their classrooms.
-Provide appropriate in-services and training for teachers and parents.
-Principal and SAM Signature Please return to your child's teacher by or before August 31, 2019.
+As a SAM/PRINCIPAL, we will:

+- Facilitate an environment that allows for positive communication between teacher, parent, and student. - Communicate to students and parents the school's mission and goals. - Ensure a safe and orderly environment. - Act as instructional and social emotional leaders by supporting teachers in their classrooms. - Provide appropriate in-services and training for teachers and parents.

-Schedule of Rooney Elementary School Day
+Principal and SAM Signature

+Please return to your child's teacher by or before August 31, 2021.

+SCHEDULE OF BALDWIN ELEMENTARY SCHOOL DAY